Actipro/WPF-Controls/Documentation/topics/microcharts/getting-started.md

 </UserControl>
 ```

-Note that this sample assumes that the chart's `DataContext` is a list of numeric (i.e. `Double`, `Decimal`, etc) or `DateTime` objects.
+Note that this sample assumes that the chart's `DataContext` is a list of numeric (i.e., `Double`, `Decimal`, etc) or `DateTime` objects.
 With this configuration, the chart's X values will represent the index value in the list and the chart's Y values will represent the list's actual value at the related list index.

 If our list contained custom objects and we wanted to pull the X and Y values from properties on that object, then we would have to specify the property path on the series.